etm/CPEE/FEATURES.md

 * It provides better coverage of workflow patterns compared to Oracle BPELPM, jBOSS jBPM, and Apache Ode.

-CPEE Technical Details
+# CPEE Technical Details
 * Reuses an existing virtual machine for executing control flow
 * Supports BPEL and other languages through transformation to a directly executable DSL.
-* The engine (named WEEL and available as a separate package) has a core size of ~ 700 LOC.
+* The engine (named WEEL and available as a separate package) has a core size of ~ 1110 LOC.
+* Each instance runs in its own OS process, can be seperately monitored and killed.
-* Uses ~ 2 MiB of RAM per instance (depending on storage backend and data available in instance)
+* Uses ~ 50 MiB of RAM per instance (depending on storage backend and data available in instance)
 * Can utilize multiple threads per instance.
-* Cold starts an instance in less than 50ms.
+* Can be restarted in while instances are running.

-CPEE Applied Benefits
+# CPEE Applied Benefits
 * Interprocess Synchronization as a Service
 * Service Replacement (Repair) Service
 * Plain HTML & JavaScript instance editor that allows to modify all aspects of